Card Game Production

-At this point both cards and tuck boxes have each been printed onto separate parent sheets and are ready to be cut, assembled and packaged together.
+Once both the cards and tuck boxes have been printed onto parent sheets, they are ready to be cut, assembled, and packaged together.

-The playing card parent sheets are feed one at a time through a calibrated trimming machine.
-As the sheet makes each turn, blades cut out stripes of cards until each card is cut out and stacked in a deck, seen in the video below.
+The playing card parent sheets are fed one at a time through a calibrated trimming machine.
+As the sheet makes each turn, blades cut out strips of cards until each card is cut out and stacked in a deck.

 A tuck box’s unique shape requires the die-cut method to extract the box and it’s unique flaps from the parent sheet.
 Die-cutting requires an operator to form blades to the box’s shape and use heavy pressure to cut out the design, as seen in the video below.

 The trimming machine leaves rough edges around the perimeter of the cards and square corners.
-To shape them, an operator pushes stacks of cards through a “smoothen edge machine” installed with the appropriate die size.
+To shape them, an operator pushes stacks of cards through a “smooth edge machine” installed with the appropriate die size.
 The pressure of the cards being pushed through the dies leaves the edges smooth and rounds the corners at the same time.
-Most playing cards have rounded corners to prevent the corners from being damaged, however some creators do request square corners.
+Most playing cards have rounded corners to prevent the corners from being damaged; however, some creators do request square corners.

 The printed sheet is forced under a heavy metal roller with the crosshair pattern.
 The weight of the cylinder applies it’s marks to the printed paper.
 These sheets are then trimmed to size and put through the rounded corner machine.